processone/docs.ejabberd.im/content/admin/configuration.md

 resources on systems with tons of nodes.
 If using the “virtual” nodetree, you can only enable those node plugins: [“flat”,“pep”] or [“flat”]; any other plugins configuration will not work.
-Also, all nodes will have the defaut configuration, and this can not be changed.
+Also, all nodes will have the default configuration, and this can not be changed.
 Using “virtual” nodetree requires to start from a clean database, it will not work if you used the default “tree” nodetree before.